Common Criteria

 • For purchasers

-Products certified by the Common Criteria provide an elevated level of assurance in the cyber security of the product.
+Products certified by the Common Criteria provide an elevated level of assurance in the cyber security aspects evaluated under the program.
 The Cyber Centre recognizes Common Criteria certified products as products that offer valuable security functionality to an IT environment.
 Details about what was evaluated are contained with the product's Security Target and the Certification report.

 Prior to purchasing any IT product that claims to be Common Criteria certified, the Cyber Centre recommends that organizations obtain a copy of the vendor's Common Criteria certificate and validate these certificates against the International list of certified products.